Why is UTA tobacco-free?

 Does the policy apply to visitors to campus?

 Yes.
-Organizers and attendees at public events, such as conferences, meetings, public lectures, social events, cultural events, and sporting events using UT Arlington facilities are required to abide by the tobacco-free policy and procedure.
+Organizers and attendees at public events, such as conferences, meetings, public lectures, social events, cultural events, and sporting events using UTA facilities are required to abide by the tobacco-free policy and procedure.
 Organizers of such events are responsible for communicating the policy to attendees and for enforcing this policy.